BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Polysomnogram (PSG) is the most widely used sleep study to diagnose sleep apnoea.
 This sleep test records the activity of your brain, heart rate, eye movements and blood pressure.

-A PSG will also indicate the oxygen level in your blood, chest movement, snoring and the movement of air through your nose while you breathe.
-The chest movement will indicate whether you are making an effort or not to breathe.
+A PSG will also indicate the oxygen level in your blood, chest movement, snoring, and the movement of air through your nose while you breathe.
+The chest movement will indicate whether you are trying or not to breathe.

 A home-based portable monitor will record the same information as a PSG.
 This can be done at home.
 You will be given instructions on how to do the test.
 The results will determine if you need a full PSG sleep study in a sleep lab.